sauravbajya/ABCMoneyTransfer/README.md

 Once logged in, navigate to the "Transfer Money" page.

-Fill in the receiver's information and the transfer amount.
+Fill in the sender's information, receiver's information and the transfer amount.

 The system will automatically calculate the exchange rate and display the equivalent amount in NPR.